spyhunter493/Bitcoin-Peer-Map/README.md

 ```

 Restrict `rpcbind` and `rpcallowip` to the interface and subnet that actually need access.
 Do not expose Bitcoin RPC to the public internet.
 Prefer `rpcauth` over plaintext `rpcuser` and `rpcpassword` in the node configuration where practical.

-Bitcoin Core and Bitcoin Knots must be restarted after their RPC configuration changes.

 ### Another Compose Project